You are visiting The Netherlands during the autumn season, but you have no clue about what things you should do? Search no more!

 7 Indulge the typical festive Dutch treats

 Walk into any foreign supermarket and you will see strange things.
 You will be surprised with the supermarkets in The Netherlands as well.
-You can get many typical, festive Dutch treats in the supermarkets, such as pepernoten (literal translation: peppernuts… It doesn’t taste like pepper, don’t worry.).
+You can get many typical, festive Dutch treats in the supermarkets, such as kruidnoten (literal translation: spice nuts….
 Go to your local supermarket and buy pepernoten.
 I’m serious.
 Another thing that we eat during the autumn and winter period (as a treat or snack) are oliebollen.
 They are doughnuts, but not the ones you expect.
 If you want there is a layer of powdered sugar on top, and they come in all variations.
 Want an appelbol (applebol)?
 Not a problem.
 Want a krentenbol (currantbol)?
 You got it.

-I did notice something though.
-When I was researching if people would be interested in an article like this I came across an article.
-In that article, they mentioned that ‘crunchy spiced cookies called speculaas’ are only available during the festive season.
+Some people say that ‘crunchy spiced cookies called speculaas’ are only available during the festive season.
 Well.
 I don’t know in what world they live in, but not in The Netherlands.
-I cannot live without speculaas.
+Although you can only get them in a bakery during the autumn and winter period, I cannot live without speculaas.
 So yes, you have to try speculaas when you visit The Netherlands, but it is not temporary in the stores.
 So, in case you did think speculaas was temporary, I hope I cleared it up.
+Also, if you want to make speculaas at your own home, then this Dutch spice cookies recipe is great for you.

 8 Visit ADE

 If you are an EDM, house, techno or dance lover, then you most likely have heard of ADE, The Netherlands.
-From the 17th of October until the 21st of October the Amsterdam Dance Event takes place in Amsterdam, The Netherlands.
+In the middle of October the Amsterdam Dance Event takes place in Amsterdam, The Netherlands.
 Even in the middle of fall Amsterdam still has festivals, while looking gorgeous.
 Amsterdam Dance Event is one of the most important events in the dance world.

 The most important DJ’s, labels and people of the dance world come together.
 They network, give performances, give masterclasses and much more.
-Many big DJ’s such as Martin Garrix, Nicky Romero, Tiesto and Hardwell (who takes a well-deserved break after the 2018 ADE) are actually Dutch.
+Many big DJ’s such as Martin Garrix, Nicky Romero, Tiesto and Hardwell are actually Dutch.
 Visiting ADE is definitely one of the things you should do when you are in Amsterdam in October.
 Have a look at the schedules and activities here.

 9 Go to the beach (especially when it’s a bit windy)